Harmonised index of consumer prices (HICP) (prc_hicp)

 Eurostat must ensure that the statistical practices used to compile the national HICP are compliant with the HICP methodological requirements and that good practices in the field of consumer price indices are being followed.
 To that end, Eurostat undertakes compliance monitoring visits to Member States during which it reviews HICP methodological issues.

-Given the importance of the accuracy, reliability and comparability of the HICP, Eurostat systematically monitors the compliance of Member States with the legal requirements.
+Given the importance of the accuracy, reliability and comparability of the HICP, Eurostat systematically monitors the compliance of Member States against the existing legal framework, established HICP recommendations and other guidelines and good practices in the field of consumer price statistics (CPI).
 The compliance monitoring is based on detailed documentation, analysis of data and methods as well as visits to NSIs.
-Eurostat publishes the findings in reports available on Eurostat's webpage
+Eurostat publishes the findings and follow-up reports available on Eurostat's web page: Quality - Harmonised Indices of Consumer Prices (HICP)

 There is continuous work to improve the HICP quality and comparability across countries developed through several Task Forces and the Price Statistics Working Group.